 Oslo - the capital of Norway

-- Attractions are many, but let us start withChristiania area.
-Yet it is known under another name - Market Square, which is worn until 1958, when it was decided to rename it.
-Now it carries the name of the founders of the city - King Christian IV.
+- There are many interesting places, but let's start with Christiania Square.
+It is also known under a different name - Market Square, which it wore until 1958, when it was decided to rename it.
+Now it bears the name of the founders of the city - King Christian IV.
 He was personally involved in the design of the city.
-It forbade the king to build wooden houses in the capital, Oslo, so never burn out.
-Please note, strolling through the streets of the capital, they all have very straight lines.
-This feature of the city also owes its founder. fountain looks particularly interesting, as the royal gloves mounted on the area as early as the year 97 of the last century.
+It was the king who forbade the construction of wooden houses in the capital, so Oslo never burned out.
+Pay attention, walking along the streets of the capital, they all have exceptionally straight lines.
+The city also owes this feature to its founder.
+The fountain looks especially interesting, in the form of a royal glove, installed on the square back in 97 of the last century..

 - Be sure to look at the Skrepka monument.
 The fact is that it was invented in Norway.
 And Johan Wohler thought of bending it in this way in order to hold several pieces of paper at the same time, Johan Wohler in 1899.
 The paper clip in Norway was used for its intended purpose until the beginning of World War II, and then became the hallmark of the underground.
 The Nazis who came to power in the 40th year completely banned all attributes (including buttons) containing a reminder of Haakon VII, the former king of the country.
 It was the paper clip that reminded the inhabitants of the country of the initials of the king, and therefore they began to wear it on the lapels of jackets, pockets and collars of shirts..